 Pinworm ova become infective within a few hours of reaching the perineum.
 Infestation usually results from transfer of ova from the perianal area to fomites (clothing, bedding, furniture, rugs, toys, toilet seats), from which the ova are picked up by the new host, transmitted to the mouth, and swallowed.
 Thumb sucking is a risk factor.
 Reinfestation (autoinfestation) easily occurs through finger transfer of ova from the perianal area to the mouth.
 Pinworm infections have also been attributed to anilingus among adults.

-Pinworms reach maturity in the lower GI tract within 2 to 6 wk.
+Pinworms reach maturity in the lower gastrointestinal tract within 2 to 6 weeks.
 The female worm migrates out of the anus to the perianal region (usually at night) to deposit ova.
 The sticky, gelatinous substance in which the ova are deposited and the movements of the female worm cause perianal pruritus.
-The ova can survive on fomites as long as 3 wk at normal room temperature.
+The ova can survive on fomites as long as 3 weeks at normal room temperature.

 Most infected people have no symptoms or signs, but some experience perianal pruritus and develop perianal excoriations from scratching.
+Secondary bacterial skin infection may occur.
 Rarely, migrating female worms ascend the human female genital tract, causing vaginitis and, even less commonly, peritoneal lesions.

 Many other conditions (eg, abdominal pain, insomnia, seizures) have been attributed to pinworm infestation, but a causal relationship is unlikely.
 Pinworms have been found obstructing the appendiceal lumen in cases of appendicitis, but the presence of the parasites may be coincidental.